-Works to build a new six-lane road bridge over the Sunbury and Bendigo rail lines are underway as part of the Melton Highway Level Crossing Removal Project.
+Major works have now been completed on a new six-lane road bridge over the Sunbury and Bendigo rail lines, as part of the Melton Highway Level Crossing Removal Project.

-In January 2018, the level crossing was removed and the south side of the road bridge opened to cars, pedestrians and cyclists for the first time.
+In January 2018, the level crossing was removed and the south side of the road bridge opened to cars, pedestrians and cyclists.

 - new bike lanes and footpaths on the bridge

-- new paths and open space under and around the bridge
+- new paths, vegetation, open space and lighting under and around the bridge

-The Melton Highway project team had a busy start to the year, with the new southern bridge opening in late January and the level crossing removed shortly after.
+The Melton Highway project team had a busy start to the year, with the new southern bridge opening in late January and the level crossing removed shortly after.01 Oct 2017

 In July, we safely completed the first stage of the new road bridge that will finally see the end to the congested level crossing on Melton Highway.